A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

     - ![Redcap Assassin PNG](./Statblocks/RedcapAssassin.png)
     - As this is an isolated encounter the PCs should be able to handle a severe encounter of 6.
 If not reduce the number of redcaps to 4.
     - As they have strike and fade tactics you dont even need to decide how many there are immediately.

 ### B8 (xp 30, Trivial)
   - **Creatures:**
-    - 3x Ogre Fighters as per Fort Rannick
+    - 3x Kreeg Boss (level 8) as per Fort Rannick

 ### B9 (xp 20, Trivial)
   - **Creatures:**